Bruno Guimarães: International career

 Guimarães was eligible to represent Spain before earning his senior cap for Brazil.
 Guimarães featured for Brazil's under-23 team in the 2020 CONMEBOL Pre-Olympic Tournament.
 On 17 June 2021, he was named in the squad for the 2020 Summer Olympics.

 In September 2020, Guimarães was called up to the senior Brazil squad for 2022 FIFA World Cup qualification matches against Bolivia and Peru on 9 and 13 October 2020, respectively.
 He had already been named in the Brazilian team call-up in March 2020, but that summoning was postponed in response to the COVID-19 pandemic.
 He debuted in a 2–0 away win over Uruguay on 17 November 2020.
 On 7 November 2022, Guimarães was named in the squad for the 2022 FIFA World Cup.

+On 18 May 2026, Guimarães was selected for Brazil's squad for the 2026 FIFA World Cup.
+He recorded one assist against Morocco and two against Scotland in the group stage, before providing another in the Round of 32 victory over Japan, becoming the fourth player in the 21st century to register four assists in a single World Cup tournament, following Michael Ballack, Francesco Totti, and Juan Cuadrado.
+In the round of 16 against Norway, he missed a penalty in the first half; Brazil were defeated 2–1.

 Personal life

 Guimarães married Ana Lidia Martins in June 2023 in a ceremony underneath Christ the Redeemer.
 The couple have two children together, a son born in October 2022, and another son born in March 2024.
 In addition to his native Portuguese, Guimarães also speaks French, English, and Spanish.